jgabaut/sprites4curses/README.md

 The file format expected is compatible with `s4c-file` specs, see `sprites.py` or `sheet_converter.py` for info about the basic file format.

 ### Prerequisites <a name = "prerequisites_animate"></a>

-  To use the Raylib extension, you need to have installed `raylib`.
-Refer to lib docs for help: [link](https://github.com/raysan5/raylib#build-and-installation).

 ### Raylib extension <a name = "raylib_ext"></a>